 Jay Thorwaldson recently wrote a Tribute to Betty Peck, in which he reflects back on his experience in her third grade class at Los Gatos Elementary School, nearly seventy years ago.
 We reprint that article here because Betty was the prime mover behind the establishment of the Saratoga Community Garden, which began in the fall of 1972.
 She was one of the first educators to recognize the potential of Alan Chadwick's approach to the natural world as it could be applied in a school setting.
 The Saratoga Community Garden was envisioned as a place where school children could visit on field trips in order to enrich the ordinary classroom-based learning program.

 Patience has run out on hopes that the so-called "Alan Chadwick Archive Project" will ever voluntarily deliver on its promises to freely share the audio recordings of Chadwick's lectures with the world.
-For over thirty years, Craig Siska and Steve Crimi have obstructed Alan Chadwick's wishes that his lectures be easily accessible to everyone interested.
-We here offer a brief description of the unfortunate situation that currently exists, along with the text of a letter that we recently sent to Siska and Crimi in the hopes of resolving the problem... to which they have, so far, not responded.
+For nearly forty years, Craig Siska and Steve Crimi have obstructed Alan Chadwick's wishes that his lectures be freely accessible to everyone interested.
+We here offer a brief description of the unfortunate situation that currently exists, along with the text of a letter that we recently sent to Siska and Crimi in the hopes of resolving the problem.

 Alan Chadwick would not sell the flowers from his gardens, nor would he collect tuition from the apprentices who wanted to study with him.
 Everything that he did was a free gift to the world.
 When he was asked for permission to tape-record his lectures, he typically would agree, on the condition that the tapes were to be shared with whoever wanted one―not sold, but merely for the price of the blank tape needed to make the copy.
 Paul Lee has called this philosophical approach, Alan Chadwick's "Economy of Gift."